 So where do the Rebels go from here?

 “To Santa Barbara, on Wednesday,’’ sophomore Mike Moser said with a laugh.

-But one of the reasons the Rebels (7-0) were able to win Saturday night was because the game wasn’t about this particular win -- but building toward more victories like this one.
+But one of the reasons the Rebels (7-0) were able to win Saturday night was the game wasn’t about this particular win but about building toward more victories.

 “We don’t want one game to define our program,’’ first-year coach Dave Rice said.
 “It is a huge win for us, but what we want is to be judged on is the consistency over our nonconference season, over our conference season, over the course of years.
 That’s what consistency is all about.

 “But to do that, we have to get some of these huge wins.”

 With former UNLV coach Jerry Tarkanian in attendance (along with Vegas native Shabazz Muhammad, the nation's No. 1 recruit in the class of 2012), the undefeated Rebels -- which returned four starters from last season's NCAA tournament team and added Moser, a UCLA transfer who sat out last season as per NCAA rules -- looked anything but intimidated by the No. 1 team in the nation.

 The Rebels were the aggressors from the beginning, penetrating UNC’s soft perimeter, then kicking the ball out for 3-pointers again and again and again.
 When they weren’t connecting on 13 of their 32 tries from behind the arc (led by a career-high 28 points from Chace Stanback), they were outscoring UNC 20-6 on second-chance points.